The future of public money: strategies and tools for better investment

 Cosmina Dorobantu

-Senior Advisor and Visiting Professor in Practice
+Senior Adviser and Visiting Professor in Practice

 Data Science Institute, London School of Economics